 I coorganized the 11th Days of BHAAAS in Bosnia-Herzegovina that took place in June 2019, in Sarajevo.
 I also organized a panel on STEM education in Bosnia-Herzegovina as part of the conference.
 Panelists included faculty from high schools and universities, parents, and representatives from NGOs and industry.
 Here is an article, and here and here are a couple of my appearances on Bosnian television (all in Bosnian), advertising the conference and the STEM panel, as well as discussing the education in Bosnia in general.

 I coorganized the 10th Days of BHAAAS in Bosnia that took place in June 2018.
-This was one of the largest scientific meeting in the Balkans consisting of 27 symposia in a variety of disciplines, with 375 speakers from 24 countries.
 I was the chair of the Symposium on Applied Mathematics and delivered several lectures at the conference (here is an article, in Bosnian, about some of the talks, including mine, and here and here are a couple of my appearances on Bosnian television advertising the conference).

 In 2015, I started helping BOSANA Foundation from Sarajevo, Bosnia, and served as a mentor for one of its scholarship recipients.
 I urge you to check out all their wonderful work and support them in any way you can.

 I am a member of the Advisory Council of Rank the Vote.

 I was a member of the Faculty Advisory Council of The Albright Institute for Global Affairs.